 Amy Weatherup (formerly Amy Mokady) is a serial entrepreneur who has held senior sales, marketing and business development roles in both start-ups and multinational companies, and now focuses on turning university research into practice.

-She was co-founder and marketing director of STNC Ltd., a venture-backed start-up which developed browsers for mobile phones and was acquired by Microsoft in 1999.
-Following roles working at the forefront of the mobile industry at Microsoft, QUALCOMM and 3, more recent start-ups include Pogo Mobile Solutions (developer of the nVoy smartphone), Light Blue Optics (an industry leader in pico-projectors), Mo.Jo (online participation in new ventures) and Audio Analytic (sound analysis and recognition).
+She was co-founder and marketing director of STNC Ltd., a venture-backed start-up which was one of the first companies to develop web browsers for mobile phones and was acquired by Microsoft in 1999.
+Following roles working at the forefront of the mobile industry at Microsoft, QUALCOMM and 3, more recent start-ups include Pogo Mobile Solutions (developer of the nVoy smartphone), Mo.Jo (online participation in new ventures, which led to the Open Venture Challenge with Cancer Research UK), Light Blue Optics (developer of the Kaptivo) and Audio Analytic (industry leader in sound analysis and recognition).